Illegalism: Negative historiography and rehabilitation

 These negative perspectives were partially adopted in the historiography of the anarchist movement by Jean Maitron and Daniel Guérin, among others.
 When these two 20th-century historians revisited illegalism and individualist anarchism, focusing on aspects related to both propaganda of the deed and individual reclamation, they echoed the view that these were deviations from the anarchist movement.
 For them, propaganda of the deed and illegalism, seen as temporary and deviant 'episodes', were 'sterile'.
 At the end of the 20th century, Jean-Marc Delpech, Gaetano Manfredonia, and Walter Badier initiated a re-evaluation of these perspectives.
 Delpech addressed these questions, writing:'Dominant historiography generally considers the bombings of 1892-1894 and illegalist banditry as a mere parenthesis in the history of the [anarchist] movement.
 These actions are often perceived as youthful errors that paved the way for anarcho-syndicalism. [...]
 It is interesting to note the use of medical and psychological vocabulary to describe these episodes.
 These terms darken these two periods of the [anarchist] movement, presenting them almost as diseases.
 For example, Daniel Guérin speaks of an 'episodic and sterilizing deviation' and a 'contamination by a chimeric and adventurous virus'.
 Jean Maitron, for his part, reiterates the idea of acts whose 'sterility was evident' and, paraphrasing Lenin, calls them the 'infantile disorder of anarchism'.
-For Henri Arvon, it is an 'attack of madness' that striked Europe and the world.
+For Henri Arvon, it is an 'attack of madness' that struck Europe and the world.
 For Gaetano Manfredonia, while Maitron's analyses "remain valid, they would benefit from being placed within a broader framework: that of the ideological debates that permeated the European [anarchist] movement around the 1890s".
 Without this, the historian is limited to evoking the 'dark period of bombings,' as Claude Faber does, or narrating in detail the bloody adventure of the 'tragic bandits'.
 In other words, this amounts to classifying individualists, from Ravachol to Bonnot, not only among the enemies of order but, above all, among the marginal, the exalted, the 'abnormal', the outsiders.
 This classification deprives them of any ideological and political consideration.'